SimonPhumin/s1m-monorepo-starter/README.md

 ## 🥒 Behavior-Driven Development (BDD)

-In BDD you write your system requirements in structural but natural language.
-Writing end-to-end tests in natural language enlarges the audience that can read and use them.
-Basic .feature files are written with [Gherkin](https://cucumber.io/docs/gherkin/) syntax.
-User stories (and even use cases) are based on a similar structure and therefore .feature files won't only help stakeholders to better understand specific user flows or scenarios, they can also be used as a skeleton for automated tests (e.g. e2e tests).
+In BDD, you write your system requirements in natural language.
+This makes them easier to read and use.
+Basic .feature files are written with Gherkin syntax.
+User stories and use cases are based on the same structure, so feature files help stakeholders understand user flows and scenarios.
+They can also be used for automated tests.

 ## 🎯 Features